nescoba/learning_sas/sas_for_r_users_1.md

       - stored in packages inside libraries
     - using the `options cmplib =` to load the functions inside a dataset
 - subsetting data
   - `keep` statement to select a set of variables from an existing dataset
   - `drop` to select all but some of the variables
   - `firstobs` and `obs` to select rows
   - `where` to select rows that meet criteria
 - concatenating datasets
   - rbind with `set`
   - multiple `set` statements to rbind
   - `merge` to cbind with different dimensions
   - `merge` has all the usual considerations of joins

 # Chapter 4

 - `do` loop
   - It basically creates an iter, along which you can generate new variables
   - the iter gets recorded as a column by default
   - use `keep` and `drop` to select which variables get recorded
   - they can be nested
   - `set` to create a new varible along the rows of an existing dataset
   - `sum` statement to just count
 - random number generation
   - `rand` to generate random variates
   - associated probability functions
 - plotting
   - `plotname x=variable y=variable` sintax for most plots
   - `by` statements to facet
   - `sgscatter` to create multipanel plot
     - `matrix` to recreate pairs
     - `plot` to generate multiple scatter plots
   - `ods layout`
   - `sgpanel`, `panelby`

 # Chapter 5

 - descriptive statistics
   - `mean` will also print stuff that you would see in R's summary
   - `univariate` is like a catch all
 - ODS
   - SAS code just produces the numbers, the ODS creates the formatted tables
   - `ods select` before the `proc` to select some of the output
   - `ods output` to save output to a new dataset
   - `output out` statement to save specific statistics
 - macro variables
   - `%let` and `&` sintax to create global variables
   - Using quotation marks to resolve character variables
   - Using `proc sql` and `:` sintax to create global variables automatically
   - `%put` to print stuff to the log
 - macro programs
   - `%macro` and `%` sintax to create and call macros
   - positional and keyword parameters
   - Macro statements
     - `%if`, `%then` and `%else% to run SAS code conditionally
     - `%do% and `%end` to run several lines of code

 # Chapter 6

 - Linear models
   - `proc reg` and `model` is the basic sintax
   - `store` to save the model
   - `proc plm` to predict based on a model
   - `glm` for general linear models, specifically for anova
   - `proc glmselect` to perform model selection
   - `proc logistic` for logistic regression
   - `proc genmod` for generalized linear models
   - `proc mixed` to code mixed effects models
   - `proc glimmix` for generalized linear models with mixed effects
   - `proc mcmc` to implement MCMC

 # Chapter 7

 - basics
+  - `proc iml` and `quit`
   - braces to enter matrices by hand
   - matrices have to be of single type
   - `print` statement to see stuff
   - accessing entries and obtaining dimentions is basically the same as in R
   - basic and comparison operators
   - recycling works a little different: it's mindful of whether the small object is a row or column
   - subscript reduction operators are similar to apply for a established set of operators
 - modules and subroutines
   - distinction between functions and subroutines
   - `J` and `randgen` subroutines to create a random matrix
   - `randfun` to create random vectors
   - most common matrix functions are just like in R
   - `repeat`, `concat`, `any`, `all`, `sample`, `unique`
   - creating a module
     - global arguments for functions
     - creating multiple matrices with subroutines
   - storage
+    - all matrices and modules are stored by default in `work.imlstor`
+    - `reset storage` has two functions
+      - it can change where you save stuff
+      - it can change what catalog you're pointing to
+    - `load`, `remove` and `store` keywords
+    - iml is in RAM, datasets are on disk
+    - `free` to get rid of matrices that are no longer needed
+  - matrices from data sets
+    - `use`, `read` and `close`
+  - matrices to data sets
+  - `create`, `var` and `from`
+  - `append` to actually put the data in the created data set
+  - calling procedures within iml
-		-
+  - `submit` and `endsubmit`
+  - creating plots of matrices using `call` to avoid creating a new data set and then using `proc sgplot`
+  - conditionals, loops and submit blocks to generate simulations